 The number of transactions possible is however not $2^{32} - 1$, but only about 10^5 , the write endurance of the Mifare Classic chip (the number of times the EEPROM can be overwritten before being worn out).
 The Mifare Classic chip has a data retention time of 10 years, which is probably longer than the lifespan of a single deployed card.
 Assuming a deployment time of 10 years, this would allow an average of 27 transactions per day, every day, for 10 consecutive years, including weekends and holidays.
 This will be sufficient for most applications that we can think of at the moment.
+And the same issues apply for the other blocks on the card which will be overwitten as well.

 Secondly, a transaction mechanism is needed to switch from one valid state to the next valid state.
 The Mifare Classic chip is in this respect a rather simple chip which does not have special features such as ACID transactions spanning changes to multiple blocks on the chip.
 The Mifare Classic does not even support something like an ACID transaction on a single block: When a card is taken out of the radiographic field at the wrong moment (tearing), a block can be left in an inconsistent state, one in which the block contents is neither the original state nor the projected to-be-written state.
-The projected Mifare Plus will support ACID transactions, but only on sector trailers and not on data or value blocks.10
+The projected Mifare Plus will support ACID transactions, but only on sector trailers and not on data or value blocks.
+12